alecruces/alecruces/README.md

 ###

-<p align="left">I am finishing my studies in the Master of Science in Data Science in UNIPD</p>
+<p align="left">I am a Data Scientist with Master's Degrees in Finance and Data Science </p>

 ###